Boulder Beach Track: Discover Wildlife and Stunning Coastal Views in Dunedin

 Physical Geography of Boulder Beach

-Here are three key aspects of Boulder Beach's geography:
+Here are three defining aspects of the area’s geography:

-2. Coastal Features: Boulder Beach lies between rugged coastlines, with sandstone cliffs to the south and gentle coastal terraces, creating a diverse landscape.
+2. Coastal Features: The beach sits between sandstone cliffs to the south and gentler coastal terraces, offering diverse scenery.

-3. Ecosystems: The area supports rich habitats, including indigenous scrub and aquatic ecosystems, enhancing the natural character of the region.
+3. Ecosystems: Rich habitats, including indigenous scrub and aquatic systems, enhance the region’s natural beauty.

-As you explore, you'll appreciate how natural processes have shaped this area, maintaining a balance between its wild beauty and minimal human impact.
+As you explore, appreciate how natural processes maintain a balance between wild beauty and minimal human impact.

-This unique physical geography not only captivates visitors but also sustains diverse wildlife populations.
+This unique geography not only mesmerizes visitors but also supports diverse wildlife populations.

 Recreational Activities Available